 Unless prohibited by applicable law, DSN reserves the right to charge a reasonable fee to cover costs for providing copies of Personal Information requested by Individuals.
 DSN, as a CRO, has no direct relationship with medical research subjects participating in a clinical trials and any such Individuals who seek access, or who seek to correct, amend, or delete their inaccurate Personal Information shall be required to direct his or her query to the relevant study Sponsor or investigator who transferred such Personal Information to DSN for processing.

 In the context of an onward transfer, a Privacy Shield organization has responsibility for the processing of personal information it receives under the Privacy Shield and subsequently transfers to a third party acting as an agent on its behalf.
 The Privacy Shield organization shall remain liable under the Principles if its agent processes such personal information in a manner inconsistent with the Principles, unless the organization proves that it is not responsible for the event giving rise to the damage.

 DSN has certified as part of EU U.S. Privacy Shield Framework.
+DSN commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
 If any request remains unresolved, Individuals may have a right to invoke binding arbitration under Privacy Shield.
 The Federal Trade Commission has jurisdiction over DSN' compliance with the Privacy Shield.
 For further information about Privacy Shield visit https://www.privacyshield.gov.